Akshaya150105/Data-Mining-Package/README.md

 This project builds a complete data mining pipeline to extract geographic, demographic and temporal knowledge from that data:

-- **Who** is lagging — district clustering identifies 5 behavioural archetypes
+- **Who** is lagging  district- clustering identifies 5 behavioural archetypes
-- **Where** patterns cluster — spatial autocorrelation via Moran's I
+- **Where** patterns cluster- spatial autocorrelation via Moran's I
-- **When** behaviour shifts — time series analysis across 70 dates
+- **When** behaviour- shifts time series analysis across 70 dates
-- **What next** — STGCN graph neural network forecasts future enrolment per district

 ---